-Additional Needed Information (Optional) Provide additional needed information on for the waiver (option onal):

-1. State Line of Authority for Waiver Operation.
-Specify the state line of authority for the operation of the waiver (select one):

-The waiver is operated by the state Medicaid agency.

-Specify the Medicaid agency division/unit that has line authority for the operation of the waiver program (select one):

-The Medical Assistance Unit.

-Specify the unit name:

-Department of Health Care Finance, Long Term Care Administration (LTCA)

-(Do not complete item A-2)

-Another division/unit within the state Medicaid agency that is separate from the Medical Assistance Unit.
+settings Statewide Transition Plan.
+Additional Needed Information (Optional) Provide additional needed information for the waiver (optional): Appendix A: Waiver Administration and Operation 1.
+State Line of Authority for Waiver Operation.
+Specify the state line of authority for the operation of the waiver (select one): The waiver is operated by the state Medicaid agency.
+Specify the Medicaid agency division/unit that has line authority for the operation of the waiver program (select one): The Medical Assistance Unit.
+Specify the unit name: Department of Health Care Finance, Long Term Care Administration (LTCA) (Do not complete item A-2) Another division/unit within the state Medicaid agency that is separate from the Medical Assistance Unit.
 Specify the division/unit name.
 This includes administrations/divisions under the umbrella agency that has been identified as the Single State Medicaid Agency.
 (Complete item A-2-a).
 The waiver is operated by a separate agency of the state that is not a division/unit of the Medicaid agency.
 Specify the division/unit name:

-n for 1915(c) HCBS Waiver: Draft DC.003.05.01 - Jan 01, 2023 Page 13 of 221 and supervision of the waiver and issues policies, rules and regulations related to the waiver.
-The interagency x A: Waiver Administration and Operation rsight of Performance. the State Medicaid Agency.
-When the waiver is operated by another division/administratic agency designated as the Single State Medicaid Agency.
-Specify (a) the functions performed division/administration (i.e., the Developmental Disabilities Administration within the Sing Agency), (b) the document utilized to outline the roles and responsibilities related to waive methods that are employed by the designated State Medicaid Director (in some instances, tagency) in the oversight of these activities: on within the umbrella ed by that gle State Medicaid r operation, and (c) the he head of umbrella Medicaid agency, specify the functions that are expressly delegated through a memorandur (MOU) or other written document, and indicate the frequency of review and update for that methods that the Medicaid agency uses to ensure that the operating agency performs its assoperational and administrative functions in accordance with waiver requirements.
-Also spe Medicaid agency assessment of operating agency performance: n of understanding t document.
-Specify the igned waiver cify the frequency of As indicated in section 1 of this appendix, the waiver is not operated by a separate ago this section does not need to be completed. ency of the State.
-Thus x A: Waiver Administration and Operation dministrative functions Yes.
-Contracted entities perform waiver operational and administrative functions on bel nalf of the Medicaid In accordance with 42 CFR §431.10, the Medicaid agency exercises administrative discretion and supervision of the waiver and issues policies, rules and regulations related to the waiver. agreement or memorandum of understanding that sets forth the authority and arrangements for through the Medicaid agency to CMS upon request.
-(Complete item A-2-b). x A: Waiver Administration and Operation rsight of Performance. a.
-Medicaid Director Oversight of Performance When the Waiver is Operated by another the State Medicaid Agency.
-When the waiver is operated by another division/administrati agency designated as the Single State Medicaid Agency.
-Specify (a) the functions performed division/administration (i.e., the Developmental Disabilities Administration within the Sing Agency), (b) the document utilized to outline the roles and responsibilities related to waive methods that are employed by the designated State Medicaid Director (in some instances, tagency) in the oversight of these activities: As indicated in section 1 of this appendix, the waiver is not operated by another divisi State Medicaid agency.
-Thus this section does not need to be completed. b.
-Medicaid Agency Oversight of Operating Agency Performance.
-When the waiver is no Medicaid agency, specify the functions that are expressly delegated through a memorandur (MOU) or other written document, and indicate the frequency of review and update for tha methods that the Medicaid agency uses to ensure that the operating agency performs its ass operational and administrative functions in accordance with waiver requirements.
-Also spe Medicaid agency assessment of operating agency performance: As indicated in section 1 of this appendix, the waiver is not operated by a separate agency medicaid agency assessment of operating agency performance:
+In accordance with 42 CFR §431.10, the Medicaid agency exercises administrative discretion in the administration and supervision of the waiver and issues policies, rules and regulations related to the waiver.
+The interagency agreement or memorandum of understanding that sets forth the authority and arrangements for this policy is available through the Medicaid agency to CMS upon request.
+(Complete item A-2-b).

+- 2. Oversight of Performance. - a.
+Medicaid Director Oversight of Performance When the Waiver is Operated by another Division/Unit within the State Medicaid Agency.
+When the waiver is operated by another division/administration within the umbrella agency designated as the Single State Medicaid Agency.
+Specify (a) the functions performed by that division/administration (i.e., the Developmental Disabilities Administration within the Single State Medicaid Agency), (b) the document utilized to outline the roles and responsibilities related to waiver operation, and (c) the methods that are employed by the designated State Medicaid Director (in some instances, the head of umbrella agency) in the oversight of these activities:

+As indicated in section 1 of this appendix, the waiver is not operated by another division/unit within the State Medicaid agency.
+Thus this section does not need to be completed.

+Iedicaid Agency Oversight of Operating Agency Performance.
+When the waiver is not operated by the Medicaid agency, specify the functions that are expressly delegated through a memorandum of understanding MOU) or other written document, and indicate the frequency of review and update for that document.
+Specify the nethods that the Medicaid agency uses to ensure that the operating agency performs its assigned waiver perational and administrative functions in accordance with waiver requirements.
+Also specify the frequency of Medicaid agency assessment of operating agency performance:

+As indicated in section 1 of this appendix, the waiver is not operated by a separate agency of the State.
+Thus this section does not need to be completed.

+3. Use of Contracted Entities.
+Specify whether contracted entities perform waiver operational and administrative functions on behalf of the Medicaid agency and/or the operating agency (if applicable) (select one):

+Yes.
+Contracted entities perform waiver operational and administrative functions on behalf of the Medicaid agency and/or operating agency (if applicable).